 Cherry’s New York is filled with surprises for the 21st-century viewer, from the fashionable adults on their morning commute to the unsupervised children galavanting about the city streets.
 As Grace Glueck wrote for The New York Times in 2000, the magic of Cherry’s work from the 1940s and 1950s lies in part in what she calls their “black-and-whiteness.”
 The Helluva Town photographs could only have been made during these decades.
 The Third Avenue El, the subject of a large body of work from the photographer and a one-time fixture of the city, no longer stands.

 Cherry always chooses honesty over sentimentality.
 In an age that revered picture-perfect suburban domesticity, she opted to photograph children run amok, playing games their parents likely would not have condoned.
-She witnessed children fighting in make-believe gun fights and taking part in make-believe lynchings, and in most cases, she was probably the only adult to have taken notice.
-“There’s kind of a violent tone,” Cooney tells me about Cherry’s photographs of children.
+She witnessed children fighting in make-believe gun fights, in most cases, she was probably the only adult to have taken notice.
+“There’s kind of a violent tone,” Cooney tells me about some of Cherry’s photographs of children.
 “One we can all remember from when we were children.”
-Today, in wake of recent school shootings and rising racist sentiments across the United States, perhaps these pictures cut a little deeper.

 Of course, Cherry would not have been able to predict the longevity of her images at the time she made them.
 As a street photographer, she was constantly on the move, chasing split seconds of beauty and sorrow.
 But it’s typical of this photographer to capture slices of New York City that reach through time to reassert themselves to a new audience, even if she never consciously intended them to do so.
 Tellingly, the grandson of one of Cherry’s subjects showed up at one of her exhibitions a few years ago to meet the photographer.
 “Her instinctive eye zeroes in on what is most salient about a scene, a gesture, a point of light, the cast of an eye,” Van Haaften tells me.
 “Her inner vision operates her camera.”